 Serious electrical incidents are defined in Ontario Regulation 22/04.
 The OEB measures the total number of general public incidents and calculates the ratio of total eligible incidents per kilometer of line comprising a distributor's distribution system.
-In 2021, Toronto Hydro experienced 22 incidents in total, which yields a ratio of 0.758 incidents per 1,000 km of line.
+The OEB set a target of 12 serious electrical incidents for Toronto Hydro in 2023, which yields a ratio of 0.425 incidents per 1,000 km of line.